raspberrypilearning/3D-scene/en/step_6.md

  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/451697380/?autostart=false" frameborder="0"></iframe>
 </div>

-The pan left/right setting allows you to control whether a sound comes out of the left or right speaker or headphone or both.
-A value of -100 plays **all** of the sound through the left speaker, 100 plays **all** of the sound through the right speaker, values in between gradually shift the sound balance from left to right as the number increases.
+The `pan`{:class="block3sound"} block allows you to control whether a sound comes out of the left or right speaker or headphone or both.
+A value of `-100` plays **all** of the sound through the left speaker, `100` plays **all** of the sound through the right speaker, values in between gradually shift the sound balance from the left to the right as the number increases.

 If you have stereo headphones or speakers then the sound from the left speaker sprite will come from the left headphone/speaker and the sound from the right speaker sprite will come from the right headphone speaker.

-This code sets the pan for the left speaker:
+Left speaker:

 ```blocks3
 set [pan left/right v] effect to (-100)
 ```

-This code sets the pan for the right speaker:
+Right speaker:

 ```blocks3
 set [pan left/right v] effect to (100)